Tag Archive for: citrus tree

 Citrus Trees Dropping Tiny, Green Fruit

 Well, let me put all your worries to rest.
-This is a normal occurrence.
+This is a normal occurrence and not a citrus disease.
 Citrus trees produce more blossoms than it can grow into mature fruit.
 They do this in order to attract the most pollinators and after the flower petals drop, little green fruit is left behind, which ideally grow into large delicious fruit ready to harvest in winter.
-However, the tree cannot support that much fruit, so the tree figures out how much fruit it can grow to maturity and then drop the rest.
+However, the tree cannot support that much fruit, so the tree figures out how much fruit it can grow to maturity and then drops the rest.

 For those of you who have young citrus trees, I want to warn you that most of the little green fruit will drop.
 Citrus tree need a large root system and a lot of leaves to support a good amount of fruit and that only comes with age.
 So, if you see tiny, green citrus on the ground every spring – don’t panic.
 It is all part of the normal cycle of growing citrus.